A new approach to equine care.

 Dr. Abby Matthaeus, DVM

-Founder, Managing Veterinarian
+Founder, Veterinarian

 Dr. Abby Matthaeus grew up in Western Washington, where she attended the University of Washington in Seattle, earning a BA in Biology and Psychology.
 Dr. Matthaeus attended Washington State University where she earned her doctorate of veterinary medicine.